Polarization Identities: Introduction

 \subsection{Acknowledgments:}

-We would like to thank Preeti Raman, Nicolas Young, S. Viswanath, Amritanshu Prasad and John D'Angelo for their comments and suggestions.
+We thank the referee for careful reading of the paper, many helpful comments and suggestions, and pointing to many references unknown to us, all of which led to improvements of the paper.
+We would also like to thank Preeti Raman, Nicolas Young, S. Viswanath, Amritanshu Prasad and John D'Angelo for their comments and suggestions.
 Substantial parts of this paper are based on the MA thesis of the first-named author under the supervision of the second-named author.
 The first-named author would like to thank his other committee members, Jordan Watts and Lisa DeMeyer for their suggestions.